dsc-blockchain-vote/blockchain-voting-system/README.md

 Note: This isn't necessary to run our webapp.
 You can use this to manually verify the blockchain interactions that occur when using the webapp.

-You can use Ethereum Clique protocol supporting clients like [Geth](https://geth.ethereum.org/docs/install-and-build/installing-geth) to connect to setup a node that connects to our blockchain network using:
+You can use Ethereum Clique protocol supporting clients like [Geth](https://geth.ethereum.org/docs/install-and-build/installing-geth) to setup a node that connects to our blockchain network using:

 `networkid: 392`
 Use can use any of the following bootnodes: